Tips to Succeed in an Online Nursing Program

 The portfolio is a way to showcase your experience and talents -- a "brag book" of sorts -- and can be a hard copy or electronic.
 Electronic portfolio formats include web pages, PDF documents and even PowerPoint files.
 An excellent free option for e-Portfolios is Google Sites, especially the electronic nurse portfolio template.

-If you're interested in pursuing an online nursing degree, consider the undergraduate programs or the graduate programs.
-For more information, please contact the Office of Admission at 773-298-3050 or email@example.com or the Office of Graduate Admission at 773-298-3053 or firstname.lastname@example.org.
+If you're interested in pursuing an online nursing degree, consider the graduate programs at Saint Xavier University.
+For more information, please contact the Office of Graduate Admission at 773-298-3053 or graduateadmissionFREESXU.